How to Evaluate Emergency Preparedness in Assisted Living Facilities: Key Questions to Ask

 Asking these questions and learning about the care community’s emergency plan will reassure you that your older adult will be well cared for during an emergency.

 If the management doesn’t have a good plan in place and won’t make any changes, consider contacting the local ombudsman.
-They can advise you on the local regulations and on how to keep your older adult safe if a disaster happens.
+They can advise you on local regulations and how to keep an older adult safe in the event of a disaster.

 Recommended for you: